seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

-# supermicro_wg — Secure Communication Example using WireGuard on CAmkES-VM
+# supermicro_wg — Secure Communication Example using WireGuard

 This application extends the existing `zmq_samples` app to demonstrate secure communication using WireGuard between two instances of an encrypter application.
 This guide illustrates how to deploy and test encrypted messaging on either QEMU or Supermicro E300-9D hardware.
 Three guest VMs are connected as shown in the diagram below, forming a virtual segmentation between the red and black domains.